fj1/faux-redux/README.md

 # faux-redux
-Exercise to build a mock version of redux for fun and as a learning opportunity.
+Exercise to build a version of redux for fun and as a learning opportunity.
 Affectionately also known as fauxdux.

 Many thanks to [Chris](https://github.com/chrismiceli) for the inspiration and for pair-programming with me.